jcoene/mongoid-mapreduce/README.md

 You can also use javascript as the key if you want some more control over what is emitted by the map function i.e.
 This mucks up the returned hash's keys and so the hash keys can be overwritten by passing ```:map_key_as => :category``` and ```:count_field_as => :total``` to specify the desired keys i.e.

+Please note - the javascript you add must be enclosed in parenthesis.
 ```ruby
 @docs = DigiDocument.search(:document_type => "receipt")
 @docs.map_reduce("(this.categories_array.join(',') + '').length == 0 ? 'none' : this.categories_array.join(',') ",